chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 1. Locate the environment under **Environments**.
 1. Drag the version of the application that you want to deploy and drop it on the environment where you want to deploy it.
 The application and environment appear in the deployment workspace.

     If the application has [dependencies](/xl-deploy/concept/application-dependencies-in-xl-deploy.html) (supported in XL Deploy 5.1.0 and later), XL Deploy [analyzes them](/xl-deploy/concept/how-xl-deploy-checks-application-dependencies.html) and includes the deployables from the appropriate versions of the dependent applications.
-Applications will be deployed in reverse topological order to ensure that dependent applications are deployed first.

     XL Deploy then automatically maps the deployables in the application to the appropriate containers in the environment.